Information Technology and Resources

 College-wide Message Distribution

-In the event an employee (other than system administrators) wishes to use Cincinnati State communications services for distribution of a Cincinnati State-wide message, said message must be approved in advance by the Human Resources Department and/or the Marketing & Communications Department of the highest level that represents the audience to which the information will be sent.
+In the event an employee (other than system administrators) wishes to use Cincinnati State communications services for distribution of a Cincinnati State-wide message, said message must be approved in advance by the Human Resources Department and/or the Marketing Department, of the highest level that represents the audience to which the information will be sent.

 Personal Use of Communications Services

 Occasional personal use of Cincinnati State communications services is allowed to Cincinnati State students and employees.
 The following rules apply to such usage:

 - Students should use their Cincinnati State e-mail accounts primarily for communications related to their educational endeavors.

 Cincinnati State provides access to public information networks for the convenience and efficiency of students and employees in the scope of educational processes at Cincinnati State.
 It is the responsibility of each user to closely adhere to the following with respect to his or her use of all public information networks (e.g., the internet).

-- A user shall utilize the the public information networks primarily for purposes relating to Cincinnati State, and shall refrain from recreational or idle activity.
+- A user shall utilize the public information networks primarily for purposes relating to Cincinnati State, and shall refrain from recreational or idle activity.
 Incidental and occasional personal use is permissible, but such use is subject to all of the College's policies.

 - A user shall not purposely visit any internet website that contains threatening, harassing, abusive, embarrassing, vulgar, lewd, racist, or indecent content or implication.